“What is to give light must endure the burning.”

 Whether you struggle with low self-esteem, fear, addictions, depression, chronic pain, perfectionism, obsessions, unresolved grief, or problems with relationships…

-We can get to the root of your issues through EMDR with integrated somatic psychotherapy.
+We can get to the root of your issues through EMDR with integrated somatic psychotherapy or with Brainspotting therapy.

 EMDR: I sit face to face with the woman who is overeating.
 I ask her to notice the emotions, negative beliefs about herself, and sensations in her body when she brings up the memory of the last time she overate.